 You can connect many popular third-party IDEs to a Databricks cluster.
 This allows you to write code on your local development machine by using the Spark APIs and then run that code as jobs remotely on a Databricks cluster.

 - SparkR and RStudio Desktop

 - Visual Studio Code

-    To connect other IDEs through JDBC or ODBC, see the JDBC and ODBC configuration guidance.
+For additional information about connecting your code through JDBC or ODBC, see the JDBC and ODBC configuration guidance.